 What is auto negligence and how to to prove that the other driver was at fault

-If you get into a car accident in Florida, the next steps can be scary and difficult.
-After the initial shock has worn off, many questions will probably flood to your mind: Whose fault was it?
+If you’re involved in a Florida car accident, especially a hit-and-run or one resulting in serious injuries, the aftermath can be overwhelming.
+After the initial shock has worn off, many questions will probably flood to your mind: “Whose fault was it?”
 What rights do you have?
 Who is the first person you should call?
 What should you say to your insurance company?
 How do you prove that someone else caused your injuries?

-A Florida car accident negligence claim can be a real challenge if you aren’t armed with knowledge.
-The good news is that a good lawyer can help significantly.
-Unfortunately, Florida is known for its high crash rate, so you’ll want to hire an attorney who can try your cases quickly and effectively.
+Florida is known for its high crash rate, so you’ll want to hire an attorney who can try your cases quickly and effectively.

 One of the first things your attorney will have to do is prove that negligence occurred.
 So what are the main elements you must prove in a Florida car accident negligence case?
 Here is an overview: